 As outlined in the ‘Retirement Process’ there are dates of notification that you need to consider in making your retirement decision.

 For members of the McMaster Pension Plans, retirements will always commence on the first day of a month, as outlined in the Pension Plan texts.
-Other dates to consider as a factor in your include your pension amount include normal retirement date, early retirement date and special retirement date.These are defined in your Pension Highlight Document.
+Important dates to understand when considering when to retire include the normal retirement date, early retirement date and special retirement date which are defined in the applicable pension highlights document.

 It is important to understand the financial decisions that come with retirement.
 There are three sources of income that may contribute to your retirement: